juseg/hyoga/doc/datasets/vectors.rst

 of detail referred as the scales 1:10m, 1:50m, and 1:110m.

-The easiest way to plot Natural Earth as a background for gridded datasets is through the accessor plot method, :meth:`.Dataset.hyoga.plot.naturalearth`.
+The easiest way to plot Natural Earth as a background for gridded datasets is through the accessor plot method, :meth:`.Dataset.hyoga.plot.natural_earth`.
 Called without arguments it renders a composite map of rivers, lakes, and the coastline at the highest available scale: